 Its turbulent history may interest you, too.
 An original row of bottom panels representing limbo were ruined by a botched cleaning job around 1550.
 A decade later Calvinist mobs tried to burn it.
 Since then it has been stolen, looted, or smuggled about a half dozen or more times by my count.
 The lower left panel is a replica, incidentally.
 The original was filched in 1934 and never recovered.
 The thieves claimed it was hidden in a prominent place, which some think means the “replica” is actually painted over the original.
+Then war took its toll.
 When the German army moved across Belgium in 1940, the entire piece was spirited off to France to save it from capture.
 That maneuver bought it two years before a Nazi delegation tracked it down and took it to Germany.
 After almost being blown up in an Austrian salt mine, it was recovered by the Allies in 1945.
 All of this is to say that the Ghent Altarpiece is a historical survivor, an icon for art lovers, and for believers a moving depiction of their greatest hope.
 Have I made my case that it deserves the Top 10?

 Today it’s back home in Ghent where it belongs, hopefully not just passing time until the next heist.
 And if you happen to be the one planning that heist, be advised that it’s the size of a barn wall and weighs more than a ton.
 So if you are going to steal it, steal a forklift first.